con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 *Samādhi*-resting through great meditation,
-Endowed with bodies flowing with great wisdom,
+Endowed with bodies flowing from great wisdom,
 Most great in strength, most great in skilful means,
 A brimming ocean filled with vows and knowledge, (37)